What criteria does a target stick need to meet to be a ‘good’ one? That depends on personal preference.

 I made my own target stick.
 I have experimented with different materials over the years and this is the one that I like the most, see picture on the right.

 I made a special lightweight target stick for my son: a soft floater glued to a whip.
-For this goal: working with a clicker savvy horse and only asking the horse to touch it with the nose it was OK.
-I would not recommend it in other situations.
+For this goal: working with a clicker savvy horse and only asking the horse to touch it with the nose, just to make a picture it was OK.
+I would not recommend it in other situations: too flimsy and inaccurate.

 The target at the end of the stick has to be safe.
 I choose to use a floater of hard plastic so horses can’t get a grip on it if they are exploring the target stick with their lips and or teeth.
 I use duct tape around the bamboo stick, to prevent splinters.
 Tennis balls on whips or sticks or soft floaters/pool noodles are not safe if you work with mouthy horses.